 A String of Pearls

 It’s always a happy experience when one’s work is published, irrespective of the publication or publisher.
-But this new volume (pictured to the left) is a really exciting one for me.
+But this new volume (pictured above) is a really exciting one for me.

 In 2017, pianists and teachers Alla Levit and Antonina Lax invited me to write a piano duet for one of their forthcoming UK tours.
 Alla, who is Russian, and Antonina, from Bulgaria, are the Darina Piano Duo.
 They had previously enjoyed using my four- and six- hand music (Snapchats Duets & Trios) with their students, and both had commented on the fact that these short pieces were like little ‘jewels’.
 This observation provided the catalyst for the title of their new piece, A String of Pearls.
 Antonina describes how our collaboration transpired: